BuiltonDev/builton-examples/webhook/user_created_slack_alert/README.md

 4. Create a [Slack App](https://api.slack.com/apps), add the "incoming webhooks" feature, and create a webhook for your app.
 You can find more information on how to do that on the [Slack documentation](https://api.slack.com/incoming-webhooks)

-5. Create a Builton Webhook on your dashboard.
+5. Create a Builton Webhook on your dashboard with the event type `user.created`.

 6. Add a `secrets.dev.json` file containing your Builton Webhook Secret and your Slack URL.
 You can use the `secrets.example.json` as a template.